thunderbird/thunderbird-website/docs/updates.thunderbird.net.md

 HTTP Server running on: http://localhost:8000
 ```

-The last line of the output shows you the address where you can view the site locally.

 The default address is `http://localhost:8000`, though you can specify a different port with the `--port` option.